rackerlabs/technical-blog/_posts/2015-08-28-jenkins-post-build-plugin-part-2.md

 ## <a name="publisher-class"></a>Know thy Publisher class

-The `TestExamplePublisher` class is where the essence of the plugin lies.
+The essence of the plugin lies in the `TestExamplePublisher` class.
 The parameters of this class are set by the `config.jelly` file.
 When the user saves any value for these fields on the job's UI (text-fields, checkboxes radio-boxes, etc.), the value is assigned to the corresponding parameters via the `DataBoundConstructor`.
 It is, therefore, necessary to have the same names for the parameters in the `config.jelly` file as in the